pimwaree-pulkasem/Parkinson-Prediciton-From-Wave-Drawing-Group-Project/README.md

 The project was developed as a group assignment under the team name **WE WORK HARD BUT PUNCH’S LAPTOP WORKS HARDER**.

+## My Responsibilities
+- Designed and implemented the CNN model
+- Performed data preprocessing and augmentation
+- Evaluated model performance and reported results

 ## Objective
 - Analyze wave drawing patterns
 - Train deep learning models to classify drawings as Healthy or Parkinson